LeeMorinUCF/ECP3004S21/PP_Ch_08_Lists/README.md

 ['Emb', 'Him', 'Unc', 'Lon', 'Dpy', 'Lvl']
 >>> celegans_alias
 ['Emb', 'Him', 'Unc', 'Lon', 'Dpy', 'Lvl']
 ```

+Note that we dropped the slice ```[:]``` when we assigned the alias ```celegans_alias```.
+As a result, changes made to the original list are also made to the alias.
+The index numbers of the alias still point to the same places in memory as the
+elements of the original list.

 ### Mutable Parameters

+Consider this example:
+a function that returns a list after removing the last element.

 ```python
 >>> def remove_last_item(L: list) -> list: